 Johnston combines the archival footage, painstakingly selected, with interviews with those who witnessed Stace’s mark and were influenced by it.
 The people who stand out are the writer Dorothy Hewitt and artist George Gittoes, who each talk about how they incorporated this influence into their own creative work.
 Adds Johnston, “I think it’s different for everyone.
 Dorothy Hewett wrote about it in a non-religious way, as a figure of the city, as a part of a setting, an unusual mood thing.
 She wanted to connote that lovers can be together forever, it was an ending of a chapter but a promise of things to come, that everything could be eternal.”

 But what stands out in this beautiful film is Johnston’s live footage, photographed in gorgeous black and white, of an actor—Lex Foxcroft—who plays the enigmatic Stace, showing how he passed through the city like a phantom in the night.

 “The thing was to play around with the idea of myth-making.
 I’m keeping the myth alive but I think there are lots of points of view in the film,” smiles Johnston.

-Regrettably, Eternity is no longer available on videocassette.
+Regrettably, Eternity is no longer available on DVD or videocassette.
 Contact the Australian distributor, Ronin Films, for more information.